octodemo/universe-wip/exercise.md

 2. Hover over the alert and select `Fix using Copilot`
 3. Copilot will propose a fix.
 Review proposed fix and click `Accept`
+4. Commit, push the fix, and merge in the PR to resolve the alert

 <details>
    <summary> Solution </summary>